hyharry/unit_square_cell/sphx_v1/source/Manual on cell_computation.py.rst

 -  **Define unit cell geometry (mesh, inclusions)**

-The geometrical properties are set according to the *Manual on cell*\ geom.py\_.
+The geometrical properties are set according to the `manual on cell_geom.py <Manual%20on%20cell_geom.py.html#overview>`__.
 Inclusions such as circle and rectangular in 2D and 3D are available.
 Extensions are possible in this context.
 Mesh can be imported the same as in *FEniCS*.